debiki/talkyard-prod-one/README.md

 — then your server should keep itself up-to-date, and ought to require no maintenance, _until_ ...

-... _Until_ one day when I do some unusual tech stack changes, like changing from Docker to CoreOS rkt, or upgrading PostgreSQL.
+... _Until_ one day when I do some unusual tech stack changes, like changing from Docker to CoreOS rkt, or upgrading PostgreSQL to a new major version (9.6 in use now).
+Then, you might need to run `git fetch` and resolve edit conflicts, and run some Bash commands.
+Or even provision a new server, install a different tech stack, and import a backup of the database and file uploads.
-Then, you will likely need to do things like `git stash save ; git pull origin ;
-git stash pop` and resolve Git edit conflicts, and perhaps run some script.
-Or you might need to provision a new server, install a different tech stack, and import a backup of your database.

 If you didn't run `./scripts/schedule-automatic-upgrades.sh`, you can upgrade manually like so: